 While these are a few of the telehealth applications commonly used today, telemedicine has risen to the forefront of patient care during the COVID-19 pandemic.

 Roughly 80% of American hospitals leveraged telemedicine by 2017.
 Despite this, patients, and many doctors, have been slow to use these tools.
 Doctors expressed reluctance to shift the traditional patient encounter to one dependent upon technology.
 This, despite the accumulation of decades of data showing the quality of care during a telemedicine visit, is just as high as a traditional office visit.

 Reimbursement barriers to telehealth have also remained a consistent problem.
-As a result, few medical practice providers and even many hospitals simply refused to market the service or even adopt these tools and the accompanying clinical and operational workflow changes.
+As a result, few medical practice providers and even many hospitals refused to market the service or even adopt these tools and accompany clinical and operational workflow changes.
 But patients show less reluctance; surveys show that the American public seems to be primed to try out the convenience of telehealth.

-With the onset of COVID-19, telehealth technology usage skyrocketed, practically overnight.
-Telemedicine had long been seen as a way to provide care during the outbreak of flu epidemics in the past.
+With the onset of COVID-19, telehealth technology usage skyrocketed practically overnight.
+Telemedicine had long been seen to provide care during the outbreak of flu epidemics in the past.
 But with a virus 20 to 30 times more deadly than the flu, no vaccine, and a shortage of critical medical supplies, telehealth quickly became the recommended way to provide care.